 - Local with Parent (bones only)

-The bone properties are evaluated relative to its rest pose location and orientation, thus including both its own transformations and those caused by a possible parent relationship (i.e. the chain’s transformations above the bone).
+The bone position and orientation is evaluated relative to its rest pose location and orientation, thus including both its own transformations and those caused by a possible parent relationship (i.e. the chain’s transformations above the bone).

 - Pose Space (bones only)

-The bone properties are evaluated in the armature object local space (i.e. independently from the armature transformations in Object Mode).
+The bone position and orientation is evaluated in the armature object local space (i.e. independently from the armature transformations in Object Mode).
 Hence, if the armature object has null transformations, Pose Space will have the same effect as World Space.

 The influence slider determines how much the constraint will affect the constrained object (target).